 To prove it, listen to this recording… DIMINUENDO AND CRESCENDO IN BLUE by Duke Ellington.
 This arrangement is 15 minutes of high energy, penetrating rhythm, astonishing musicianship and audience participation.
-What The Duke’s band played, is what they heard.
+What The Duke’s band played, is what the crowd heard.
 Again, this is honest, unaltered sound.
 DIMINUENDO AND CRESCENDO IN BLUE becomes more spontaneous with each beat and each note.
 What you hear was recorded live (1956 Newport Jazz Festival, Newport, RI.), that means there are no studio touch ups on this tape.
 Towards the end, the crowd is almost as loud as Duke’s band.
 Saying the crowd is excited is an understatement.

 Turn up the volume…if you don’t like it you can always stop it…

 This next video is from a concert in Amsterdam, Holland, 1958.
 It’s the same piece with a slightly different arrangement.
 In this video notice the lack of speakers.
 You see a few microphones scattered about, but that’s it.
 You’re hearing natural sound, without a lot of manipulation.

 Time marches on, but what would be most enjoyable is to have time march to the beat of big band jazz.